Equiaffine structure on frontals: The Blaschke and the conormal vector fields of a frontal

 \subsection{The Blaschke vector field of a frontal}

-\begin{defi}\normalfont Let $\bx: U \rightarrow \R^3$ be a proper frontal such that its Gaussian curvature never vanishes in $U \setminus \Sigma(\bx)$.
-We say that a transversal vector field $\bxi$ is the \textit{Blaschke vector field} of $\bx$ if it is a smooth extension of the usual Blaschke vector field defined in $U \setminus \Sigma(\bx)$. \end{defi} It follows from the density of $U \setminus \Sigma(\bx)$ and from the fact that the Blaschke vector field is unique up to sign (see \cite{nomizu1994affine}) that the above extension is unique.
+\begin{defi}\normalfont Let $\bx: U \rightarrow \R^3$ be a proper frontal that is affine non-degenerate.
+We say that a transversal vector field $\bxi$ is the \textit{Blaschke vector field} of $\bx$ if it is a smooth extension of the usual Blaschke vector field defined on $U \setminus \Sigma(\bx)$. \end{defi} It follows from the density of $U \setminus \Sigma(\bx)$ and from the fact that the Blaschke vector field is unique up to sign (see \cite{nomizu1994affinen}) that the above extension is unique.
 Now, looking at the special affine group (or equiaffine group) we seek to show an invariance property for the Blaschke vector field defined here, in the following sense.
 Given a frontal $\bx: U\rightarrow \R^3$ and $\Phi \in \mathbf{SA}(3,\R)$, the Blaschke vector field of $\by = \Phi \circ \bx$ is $\overline{\bxi}$, where

-\begin{prop} Let $\bx: U \rightarrow \R^3$ be a proper frontal for which the Gaussian curvature has a non-vanishing smooth extension.
+\begin{prop} Let $\bx: U \rightarrow \R^3$ be a proper frontal that is affine non-degenerate.
 If there exists, the Blaschke vector field of $\bx$ is an equiaffine invariant. \end{prop}